Mark8495/Mildew-Detector-P5/README.md

 The first check box visualizes the "mean" and "standard deviation" images for powdery mildew contained and healthy leaf.

+![streamlit cover]
+![streamlit cover]

+2. The difference between average powdery mildew and healthy leaves.

+This checkbox displays an example of an average leaf containing powdery mildew, an average healthy leaf and a different image.

+![streamlit cover]

 ## Unfixed Bugs
 * There are no unfixed bugs in this project.
 * Limitations of the frameworks: The Model History plot showing the accuracy and losses of the model appears to be overfitted.
 This may be due to a lack of sufficient data for training..